By Dr Sarah Alexander

 Other costs may include buying a lunch-box and drink bottle and school bag, clothing and sunhats as might be stipulated by the service.

-Providing extra bits of money for whatever might be organised by the service and for which you can't really say no to e.g. gold coin charges for dress-up days, raffle tickets, paying a charge for visiting artists or shows the children may be taken to.
+Providing extra bits of money for whatever might be organised by the service e.g. gold coin charges for dress-up days, raffle tickets, paying a charge for visiting artists or shows the children may be taken to.

-Voluntary costs of time for things you might help with such as mowing the lawn, taking the aprons home to wash, participating in and organising fund-raisers, participating in parent committees or giving time in consultation meetings or filling out questionnaires.
+When parents donate their time - this can cost in lost wages and in lost time that could be spent doing other things.
+Voluntary contributions may include mowing the lawn, taking the aprons home to wash, participating in and organising fund-raisers, participating in parent committees or giving time in consultation meetings or filling out questionnaires.